Guidelines for people with cancer

 - Avoid contact with people who have symptoms such as fever, cough or who have breathing problems.

 - Continue your health or psychosocial follow-up during the pandemic.
 For more information, go to the page If you need a consultation during the COVID-19 pandemic.

-- Ask your health care team about wearing a mask and wear appropriate personal protective equipment when you visit the cancer centre.
+- Wear appropriate personal protective equipment when you visit the cancer centre.

 - Contact your health care team if you: